cljdoc/cljdoc/doc/running-cljdoc-locally.md

 # Importing a Project from Local Sources

-1. Clone `muuntaja` to a direcory of your liking and install it into your local Maven repo:
+1. Clone `muuntaja` to a directory of your liking and install it into your local Maven repo:

     ```sh
     git clone --branch 0.6.1 https://github.com/metosin/muuntaja.git